Quantum and classical ergotropy from relative entropies: Ergotropy from Conditional Thermal States

 and now $\vec{z}_j^{\eq}\equiv\vec{z}\left(\ket{j_B}\right)$, where $\ket{j_B}$ is the eigenstate of the final Hamiltonian $H_B$.
-Thus, exploiting Eq.~\eqref{eq:coh} we can write the sharpened maximum work theorem \eqref{eq:2ndLaw} as
+Thus, exploiting Eq.~\eqref{eq:coh}, we can write the sharpened maximum work theorem \eqref{eq:2ndLaw} as

-In conclusion, realizing that the conditional thermal state \eqref{eq:guessedstate} is nothing but a representation of the geometric canonical ensemble the physical interpretation of the sharpened maximum work theorem \eqref{eq:2ndLaw} becomes apparent.
+where $\tau_B$ is the coherence-invariant state of $\varrho_B$.
+In conclusion, realizing that the conditional thermal state \eqref{eq:guessedstate} is nothing but a representation of the geometric canonical ensemble, the physical interpretation of the sharpened maximum work theorem \eqref{eq:2ndLaw} becomes apparent.
 The lower bound on the irreversible work has three contributions, namely the incoherent ergotropy and the quantum coherences stored in the conditional thermal state, and the population mismatch between $\varrho_B$ and $\rho_B^{\eq}$.
+Therefore, we conclude that the conditional thermal state provides an informational contribution from its coherence to the second law.
+From the fact that the classical and quantum ergotropy share the same geometric relative entropy, we emphasize that thermodynamics based on geometric quantum mechanics is a unified approach to the quantum-to-classical limit.